-For the 2020 data the between run standard deviation (BRSD) is above 3 SR for both the asphalt and the concrete sites.
-The BRSD is larger for the asphalt sites in comparison to the concrete sites.
-This is consistent with expectations and results in previous years (with the exception of 2015 where the deviation for the concrete sites was higher than for the asphalt sites).
+For the 2021 data the between run standard deviation (BRSD) is above the 3 SR threshold for both the asphalt and the concrete sites.
+The values for BRSD are similar for both the asphalt sites and the concrete sites which is contrary to previous experience where the asphalt sites tend to produce higher BRSD.